 The Stock Option Plan provides that options may be granted to directors, officers and employees of the Company and any of its affiliates and to consultants (as defined in National Instrument 45-106 - Prospectus Exemptions) of the Company and any of its affiliates (and only consultants who meet the criteria set forth in Rule 701 of the United States Securities Act of 1933, as amended).
 The Stock Option Plan provides that it is solely within the discretion of the Board to determine who should receive options and in what amounts.
-The Board may grant options to insiders of the Company, provided (a) the number of securities issuable to insiders (as a group) under the Stock Option Plan, together with all other security-based compensation arrangements of the Company, cannot exceed 10% of the issued and outstanding securities of the Company, cannot exceed 10% of the issued and outstanding securities of the Company, cannot exceed 10% of the issued and outstanding securities of the Company.
+The Board may grant options to insiders of the Company, provided (a) the number of securities issuable to insiders (as a group) under the Stock Option Plan, together with all other security-based compensation arrangements of the Company, cannot exceed 10% of the issued and outstanding securities of the Stock Option Plan, together with all other security-based compensation arrangements of the Company, cannot exceed 10% of the issued and outstanding securities of the Company.